 By following the instructions provided in this handbook and maintaining your motorhome in a first class roadworthy condition, you are sure to have many years of carefree use.
 To ensure the very best quality and reliability all motorhome designs and new developments are rigorously tested.
 Therefore Elddis will accept no liability or uphold the warranty if the motorhome is altered or modified in any way.

 IMPORTANT

-The serial number of your motorhome must be quoted in all correspondence, it can be found on a plate fixed next to the chassis plate within the engine compartment.
-Your motorhome serial number can also be found on the NCC certificate that can be found within your Owner's Information Pack.
+The VIN number of your motorhome must be quoted in all correspondence, it can be found on a plate fixed next to the chassis plate within the engine compartment.